benmadany/PaintSpace/README.md

 [![PaintSpace Demo](https://img.youtube.com/vi/Q5Ch-A_rn30/0.jpg)](https://www.youtube.com/watch?v=Q5Ch-A_rn30)

 ###Acknowledgements
 Thanks very much to Getnamo for his UE4 Leap Motion plugin!
+Thanks to my dad, Peter Madany, for always being willing to listen or help!
+Thanks to my advisor, Robert Signorile, for his help and for getting me to continue making more and more progress on this project!